CodeSturgeon/conan/docs/stories.md

 ## Actors

-### Admin
-System administrator.
-Not part of day to day operation.
-Admins setup and configure the system.

 ### Producer
 File producer.
 This is a person who manages the production and distribution of sets of files.